 While we do have an office, it is not a program “center”.
 Only our administrators go to the office each day.
-All services to our clientele are provided in Marin County in natural environments where our participants live, work and recreate.
+All services to our clients are provided in Marin County in natural environments where our clients live, work and recreate.

-Our ratio is one staff member to every two clients.
+Our ratio is one staff member to every two participants.

 What about transportation?

 Most of our clients rely on PDS to provide whatever transportation is necessary for them to get to and from all activities throughout the day.
 PDS is funded by Golden Gate Regional Center to provide transportation.
 We choose to use private vehicles (rather than vans), as this is the preferred and most “normalized” mode of transportation for our clients.